tosiron/jazznet/PatternGenerator/README.md

 The `--progression` (`-p`) and `--name` (`-n`) must be provided as arguments.

 **Example** Generate the 2-5-1 progression with the 2 altered by the 7 flat 5 (i.e., min7b5) and the 1 as a major 7, named "ii-V-I".
+The progression will be generated in all possible combinations of chords (10s of 1000s of patterns).

 ``
 python generateProgressions.py -p ii,7b5-V-I,maj7 -n ii-V-I